ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Response.
 This token can be validated by anyone with the per-Issuer key, but cannot be linked to the content of the Token Request or Token Response.

-6. If the Client has a token, it includes it in a subsequent, retried request to the Origin, as authorization.
+6. If the Client has a token, it includes it in a subsequent request to the Origin, as authorization.
 This token is sent only once in response to a challenge; Clients do not send tokens more than once, even if they receive duplicate or redundant challenges.
 The Origin